 - 1 ½ cups all-purpose flour (190 grams)

 - ¾ cup plain malted milk powder (84 grams) (Carnation)

 - 10 tablespoons unsalted butter, room temperature (140 grams)

 - ½ cup tightly packed light brown sugar (100 grams)

 - 2 teaspoons vanilla

-- 1 cup chopped milk chocolate
+- 1 cup milk chocolate, cut into small chunks

-- 1/2 cup chopped Nestle Crunch Bars
+- ½ cup Nestle Crunch Bars cut in chunks

 - Preheat oven to 375 degrees F. Have ready and ungreased baking sheet.
 You can line it with parchment or just leave it ungreased.